appoly/zstd-php/README.md

 ### Advanced

 Decompress from a stream, and handle the output yourself in chunks.
+Can be used with custom filesystems etc to minimise memory usage.

 ```php
 use Appoly\ZstdPhp\ZSTD;